tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): If I was missing the item name, what symbol would represent this missing value?
 - *Question* (ldai4-stat6250): How does the DATA step execute the missing variables?
 - *Answer* (ldai4-stat6250): Missing numeric values are represented by periods, and missing character values are represented by blanks.
+- *Question*(kamirneni-stat6250): Why are there exceptions for SAS to set value of variable missing in DATA statement at beginning of each cycle of execution?
+What happens if the exceptions are ignored?